 Athletic Training Hours & Schedule

-Monday through Friday from 11 a.m. to 2 p.m. or by appointment.
+Athletic Training Room: The AT Room in the AHLC is open Monday through Friday from 10 a.m. to 5 p.m.
 Weekend and break hours are as needed for in-season practices and games.
+Appointments are needed for rehabilitation during AHLC AT Room open hours.

 Visiting Team Information